 Overdosing on ketamine is not extremely common but does occur.
 Danger still exists when taking high doses in an unsafe setting due to the respiratory, paralyzing, and circulatory effects.
 When the dose is regulated, as in medical practices, the dissociative effects are experienced while respiration and circulation remain at a normal level.
 At high enough doses, the respiratory and circulatory systems may be depressed which could be fatal, especially if ketamine has been mixed with another depressant.
 When using ketamine, some people become nauseous and vomit.
 If this occurs prior to entering the K-hole, it is possible that someone may choke on his own vomit.
 There also exists the potential of falling down or getting injured.
 It is recommended that when using enough K to enter the "K-hole" to either take the drug within the safety of one’s home or to be accompanied by a responsible, non-using friend.

 Ketamine is reportedly not physically addictive, but some people find it habit forming due to its effects.
-Studies have shown that long term use of ketamine may result in brain damage, but have been somewhat inconclusive.
+Studies have shown that long term use of ketamine may result in brain damage, but those results have been inconclusive or inconsistent.

 Ketamine, an anesthetic used for humans and veterinary purposes, exists in three main forms.
 The first is a cocaine-like powder that is white.
 As the most common form of ketamine, the white powder is favored by beginning users as it allows for easy control over the amount taken.
 It is produced when the liquid is baked to get rid of the solvent leaving the powder behind.